chrissimpkins/vectora/README.md

 ## About

 Vectora is a library for n-dimensional vector computation.
+It currently supports scalar integer and floating point data.
 The main library entry point is the [`Vector`](https://docs.rs/vectora/latest/vectora/types/vector/struct.Vector.html) struct.
 Please see the [Gettting Started Guide](https://docs.rs/vectora/latest/vectora/#getting-started) for a detailed library API overview with examples.

 ## User documentation